- 4 boneless chicken thighs, cut into three pieces.

 - Heat oil in a frypan over medium heat.

 - Mix the flour and salt and pepper together on a plate.
 Dredge the chicken pieces in flour, shake off excess and cook until lightly browned on both sides.
 Place chicken in the slow cooker.

 - Place the remaining ingredients except for the stock into the slow cooker.

 - Pour the stock or water into the hot fry pan and scrape up all the yummy bits.
 Add this to the slow cooker and stir everything to combine.

 - Cook on high for approx. 3 - 4 hours or low for approx. 6 - 8 hours or until cooked through.

 - Add peas 1/2 - 1 hour before serving to cook through

-- Stir in sour cream or yoghurt if using just before serving.
-Serve with your favourite side.
+- Serve with your favourite side.